Docker DTS: Reproducible Dev Env

 • Integrated development environment with VS Code and Dev Containers extension

-• GUI output, using WSLg or X11 Containers can be configured to display graphical output on the host
+• May support GUI output, using WSLg or X11 Containers can be configured to display graphical output on the host.

 Docker Container Types

-These containers forward their (GUI) output to the host using X11 forwarding.
+These containers forward their GUI output to the host using X11.
 They are prefixed with: App-X11-Forward or X11-GUI 1 prefix and are marked with the above desktop icon in this document.

-These containers require the XLaunch program to be installed on your Windows host.
+These containers require the XLaunch program on your Windows host.
 XLaunch uses the X11 protocol to forward the GUI to your host.
 Instructions can be found in the How-to document of the relevant containers.

 These containers do not support GUI forwarding and do not use the special prefix.